 Equilibrium Thermodynamics and Phase Transitions for Materials Science

 Equilibrium thermodynamics is the foundational theory for understanding phase equilibria, phase transitions, and chemical reaction equilibria in materials.
-This series covers thermodynamic laws, Gibbs free energy, chemical potential, phase diagrams, Clausius-Clapeyron equation, critical phenomena, and Landau theory, with paired theoretical and implementation (Python/NumPy) learning to quantitatively analyze phase transitions in materials.
+This series covers the laws of thermodynamics, Gibbs free energy, chemical potential, phase diagrams, the Clausius-Clapeyron equation, critical phenomena, and Landau theory, learning both theory and implementation (Python/NumPy) in pairs to quantitatively analyze phase transitions in materials.

 Basic calculus and elementary knowledge of thermodynamics are sufficient.
 Understanding of basic Python usage is desirable.